jeremyButtler/getDIIds/README.md

   - Column 4 is the start of one DI event
   - Column 5 is the end of one DI event

-## samClust

-Currently thinking about (no were near working).
-Goal is a clustering program for reads.

 ### How getDICoords works:

 Basically step 6 of findDIFrag, with coordinate recording.